A Cycle Ride to HDR: Semantics Aware Self-Supervised Framework for Unpaired LDR-to-HDR Image Reconstruction: Related Work

-\textbf{Limitations.} Our analysis reveals that the methods based on single-exposed LDR fail to preserve image characteristics such as the levels of color hue and saturation, contrast, and brightness intensity in HDR.
+\textbf{Current Limitations:} Our analysis reveals that the methods based on single-exposed LDR fail to preserve image characteristics such as the levels of color hue and saturation, contrast, and brightness intensity in HDR.
 On the other hand, methods based on multi-exposed LDR produce unwanted visual artifacts such as halo in edges and boundaries, outlier pixel intensities, unwanted repeated pattens, missing details in shadow and highly bright regions, irregular color and texture transitions, and ghosting effects from dynamic scenes.
-While most methods produce excellent visual quality, the main limitations of these approaches are the requirement of paired \{LDR,HDR\} datasets for training, and the lack of semantic and contextual knowledge guidance in the reconstruction process that could significantly improve the quality of HDR output.
-Finally, LLM- and VLM-based~\cite{zhang2024mm,xu2021vlm} perception capabilities have not been utilized in this problem area, which might improve performance. \cref{tab:related_work} summarizes a comparison between the state-of-the-art and our method in terms of various parameters.
+While most methods produce excellent results, the main limitations of these approaches are the requirement of paired \{LDR;HDR\} datasets for training, and the lack of semantic and contextual knowledge guidance in the reconstruction process that could significantly improve the quality of the HDR output.
+Finally, heuristic-based guidance has not been utilized for HDR reconstruction, which might further improve performance. \cref{tab:related_work} presents a functional comparison between the state-of-the-art and the proposed CycleHDR methods.